What is EFT?

 The popularity and use of EFT has grown significantly since its inception in the late 1990s.
 Scientific research continues to demonstrate its effectiveness for a wide variety of conditions including reductions in physical pain, anxiety, emotional stress, depression, PTSD, food cravings/weight loss issues, phobias and more.
 (2)

-In fact, over 100 scientific papers about EFT have been published in peer-reviewed medical and psychology journals that include dozens of randomized controlled trials, outcome studies, and review articles.
+In fact, over 100 scientific papers about EFT have been published in peer-reviewed medical and psychology journals that include over 50 randomized controlled trials, 5 meta analyses, outcome studies, and review articles.
 These papers have been written by researchers from Purdue University, Stanford University, University of Arizona, Bond University in Australia, Staffordshire University in the UK and many other top worldwide institutions.
 (3)

 EFT for Self Help